dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 ## Use pre-trained AWD LSTM language model

 AWD LSTM language model is the state-of-the-art RNN language model [1].
-The main technique is to add weight-dropout on the recurrent hidden to hidden matrices to prevent the overfitting from occurring on the recurrent connections.
+The main technique is to add weight-dropout on the recurrent hidden to hidden matrices to prevent overfitting on the recurrent connections.

 ### Load vocabulary and pre-trained model